fischerling/vis-lspc/README.md

 Communicating with language-servers via other channels than stdin/stdout.

-Currently only clangd is available and somewhat tested.
+Currently only clangd and pyls are configured by default and somewhat tested.

 ## Requirements